Futamono (Hannibal): Plot

 Crawford (Laurence Fishburne) visits Graham (Hugh Dancy), confronting him about sending Matthew Brown to kill Lecter (Mads Mikkelsen).
 Graham denies trying to have Lecter killed, but affirms that Lecter is the Chesapeake Ripper and that as he is a cannibal, attacking in lots of three and four in order to maintain a good pace with the food.
 Crawford remains unconvinced, so Graham warns him that after the Ripper strikes again, Lecter will host a dinner party.

 A corpse is found at a parking lot, attached to a tree with his organs replaced with poisonous flowers.
 Crawford approaches Lecter for help, but Lecter declines his offer following his assassination attempt.
 Nevertheless, he invites Crawford for a dinner party, which he accepts to attend.
 In his cell, Graham confronts Gideon (Eddie Izzard) for messing with his plans.
 During the conversation, Gideon states that Lecter instructed him to kill Bloom (Caroline Dhavernas) when he escaped from custody.
 Chilton (Raúl Esparza) has the meeting recorded and shows it to Crawford.
 While Chilton has suspicions, Crawford is more reserved about the statements.

 Price (Scott Thompson) and Zeller (Aaron Abrams) identify the corpse as local city councilor Sheldon Isley, who brokered a development deal for the parking lot and is responsible for damages to the pre-existing habitat.
 All signs point to a 50-mile radius for the scene of Isley's death.
 Lecter visits Graham at the hospital, expressing his disappointment at his progress and actions, wanting to distance himself from Graham.
-Chilton questions Gideon about the recording, who denies meeting Lecter before his visit and embarrasses Chilton in front of Crawford.
+Chilton questions Gideon about the recording, but Gideon denies meeting Lecter before his visit and embarrasses Chilton in front of Crawford.
 As he is escorted back to his cell, Gideon insults the nurse he previously killed and is brutally beaten by the guards.